Online bin stretching lower bounds: Improved search of computational proofs: Introduction

+Online optimization represent a class of problems where all of the information is not known before constructing a solution; instead, the information is given gradually after some decisions have been made.
+This may force to make choices that turn out to be sub-optimal later on (see \citet{Borodin} and \citet{FiatAmos1998OATS} for more information on online algorithms).
+This paper tackles a specific online problem, \textit{online bin stretching}, which may also be seen as a scheduling problem - $Pm|online, known-OPT|C_{max}$ (see \citet{online_scheduling} for more information on online scheduling, and see \citet{OnlineSchedulingSurvey} for a recent survey on semi-online scheduling).

-In online bin stretching, introduced by \cite{AZAR200117}, we are given $m$ bins and we have to pack a set of objects in the bins while the items arrive one by one (hence the name online).
-Any item revealed must be packed irrevocably before the next one is revealed.
-Bins do not have a capacity constraint, in the sense that any item can always be packed in any bin no matter which items are already in the bin.
-The set of items sent must also satisfy the following constraint: they must fit into $m$ bins of unit size.
-The goal is to pack items in the bins in order to minimize the load of the largest bin.
+In online bin stretching, introduced by \citet{AZAR200117}, a set of items must be packed into $m$ bins.
+Items are revealed sequentially: an item must be packed before the next one is revealed.
+The bins do not have a capacity constraint, i.e. any item can always be packed in any bin regardless of the items already in the bin.
+The items sent must also satisfy the following constraint: they must fit into $m$ bins of unit size.
+The objective is to pack the items into the bins in order to minimize the load of the largest bin.

-The following application of the bin stretching problem is from \cite{AZAR200117}.
-Some files are stored in $m$ servers, each of unit capacity, and are sent one by one in some order to $m$ other servers.
-The only information known is that the files were initially stored in $m$ servers of unit capacity.
-Then, the question is: how large do the new servers need to be to store the files?
+\citet{AZAR200117} proposed the following application of \textit{online bin stretching}: some files are sent one by one in some order to $m$ servers.
+The only information known is that the files were initially stored in $m$ other servers of unit capacity.
+How large should the new servers be in order to store all the files?
 How can we design an algorithm to place the files in the new servers?

-To clarify the online bin stretching problem, we give in Figure~\ref{Intro_example} a simple example with 2 bins ($m=2$).
+Figure~\ref{Intro_example} gives a simple example with 2 bins ($m=2$).
 First, an item of size $1/2$ is given and placed in the first bin.
 Then, an item of size $1/2$ is given and placed in the second bin.
 But now, an item of size $1$ is given.
-The first bin needs to be \textit{stretched} to a capacity of $3/2$ in order to contain this new item - hence the name bin \textit{stretching}.
-This set of items does not violate the constraints, since they could fit into $2$ bins of size 1: the two items of size $1/2$ could have been placed together.
+The first bin needs to be \textit{stretched} to a capacity of $3/2$ in order to receive this new item - hence the name bin \textit{stretching}.
+This set of items is allowed since it could fit into 2 bins of size 1, if the two items of size $1/2$ are packed together.

-In the previous example, we saw that we may need to stretch bins in order to fit all of the items.
-What is the smallest size to which the bins must be stretched in order to pack any set of items?
-And how to pack the items into bins?
+This example shows that it may be necessary to stretch the bins in order to fit all the items.
+So the question is: what is the smallest size the bins must be stretched to in order to pack any set of items?
+And how to pack the items into the bins?